-We evaluate the performance of MOEA/D-SR on three n-job, m-machine benchmark PFSSP test instances T1-T3, defined in [18] as follows: the processing time of each job on each machine was specified as a random integer in the interval [1,99] and the due date of each job was specified by adding a random integer in the interval [-100,100] to its actual completion time in a randomly generated schedule.
-In all instances m = 20 and n = 20, 40, 60 in test instance T1, T2 and T3, respectively.
+We evaluate the performance of MOEA/D-SR on three (n-job, m-machine) benchmark PFSSP test instances T1 (n = 20, m = 20), T2 (n = 40, m = 20), and T3 (n = 60, m = 20), defined in [14] as follows: the processing time of each job on each machine was specified as a random integer in the interval [1, 99] and the due date of each job was specified by adding a random integer in the interval [-100, 100] to its actual completion time in a randomly generated schedule.

-The algorithmic parameters are set as follows: termination criterion $gen^m$ =1000, population size and number of subproblems N=500, tournament size $\tau$ =10, crossover rate $r_c$ =0.8, mutation rate $r_m$ =0.2, neighbourhood size T=14, the size of the pool $P{LS}$ of local search heuristics L=6, the number of iterations for each local search is set to I=10 and the training phase for the MOEA/D with Meta-Lamarckian Learning strategy is set to $g^t$ =100.
+The algorithmic parameters are set as follows: termination criterion gen^m =1000, population size and number of subproblems N=500, tournament size τ =10, crossover rate r_c =0.8, mutation rate r_m =0.2, neighbourhood size T=14, the size of the pool P{LS} of local search heuristics L=6, the number of iterations for each local search is set to I=10 and the training phase for the MOEA/D with Meta-Lamarckian Learning strategy is set to g^t =100.
 Note that in our experimental studies we have used the same number of function evaluations for all methods, for fairness.
 The makespan and maximum tardiness objectives are evaluated as in Section II.
 All algorithms were coded in Java programming language and run on an Intel(R) Core(M) i5 CPU 2.4GHz Windows 7 server with 4 GB RAM.